The Quantum Substrate: Categorical Structure and the Hardware Maturity Gap

 C2 -->|"Gradient estimate"| C1

 The classical components run on conventional targets with conventional numeric representations.
 The quantum component executes a parameterized circuit and returns measurement outcomes.
-The PSG tracks the full loop: parameter preparation (classical), circuit execution (quantum), measurement (classical/quantum boundary), and gradient estimation (classical).
+Our PSG tracks the full loop: parameter preparation (classical), circuit execution (quantum), measurement (classical/quantum boundary), and gradient estimation (classical).

 This hybrid model is tractable on near-term quantum hardware because the quantum component is a subroutine with bounded depth, not an entire computation.
 The error correction overhead is reduced because the circuit depth is short.
-The classical components handle the optimization loop, gradient estimation, and error mitigation, all of which benefit from the DTS/DMM infrastructure regardless of whether the quantum component is simulated or runs on physical hardware.
+The classical components handle the optimization loop, gradient estimation, and error mitigation, all of which benefit from our DTS/DMM infrastructure regardless of whether the quantum component is simulated or runs on physical hardware.

 Timeline Expectations